michaelkolesidis/javascript-software-synthesizer/test/TEST.md

 # JSS-01 Testing

-Please submit and issue if are interested in writing some tests for the JSS-01.
+Please submit an issue if you are interested in writing some tests for the JSS-01.